Arturo Robles Aguilar

 Arturo Robles Aguilar (born 15 December 1956) is a Mexican politician affiliated with the Institutional Revolutionary Party.
 And served for Municipal President of Pabellón de Arteaga to 1999–2001, As of 2014 he served as Deputy of the LIX Legislature of the Mexican Congress representing Aguascalientes.
+He is a Phytotechnician Agricultural Engineer from the Universidad Autónoma Chapingo, State of Mexico (1975-1980), with a specialty in Horticulture at the University of Pisa, Italy (1985-1986), a diploma in Public Administration at ITESM (2000) and a diploma in Public Administration at ITAM (2000-2001) and a diploma in public policy at CIDE (2015).